kuzudb/kuzu/README.md

 - Novel and very fast join algorithms
 - Multi-core query parallelism
 - Serializable ACID transactions
+- Wasm (WebAssembly) bindings for fast, secure execution in the browser

 Kùzu is being developed by [Kùzu Inc.](https://kuzudb.com/) and is available under a permissible license.
 So try it out and help us make it better!
 We welcome your feedback and feature requests.